qSteven/GearEmDown-Server/README.md

 - Unity 2017.3.1f1

 ## Clients
-You can find the A-Frame version of the client here: [Link zum Repo wenn es öffentlich ist] A Decentraland version is planed but not determent.
+You can find the A-Frame version of the client [here](https://github.com/qSteven/GearEmDown-Client).
+A Decentraland version is planed but not determent.

 ## Building a server version